bagder/http3-explained/en/why-h2.md

 all HTTPS requests Firefox issues get HTTP/2 responses back and all major browsers, servers and proxies support it.

-HTTP/2 adresses a whole slew of shortcomings in HTTP/1 and with the introduction of the second version of HTTP users can stop using a bunch of work-arounds.
-Some of which are pretty burdonsome on web developers.
+HTTP/2 addresses a whole slew of shortcomings in HTTP/1 and with the introduction of the second version of HTTP users can stop using a bunch of work-arounds.
+Some of which are pretty burdensome on web developers.

 One of the primary features of HTTP/2 is that it makes use of multiplexing, so that many logical streams are sent over the same physical TCP connection.
 This